Tokemak/v2-core-audit-2023-07-14/src/liquidation/README.md

 -   Call rewardAdapter.claimRewards(...) to claim the rewards from the connected AMM protocol, such as Convex, Curve, or Balancer.
 -   For each claimed asset:
     a.
 Use IERC20(claimedAsset).transfer(liquidatorRow, amount) to transfer the claimed asset to the Liquidator Row contract.
-    b.
-Call liquidationRow.updateBalances(...) to update the balances of the claimed assets in the Liquidator Row contract.

 #### Rewards Adapter